-Variation in the energy available per cod may be reflected by changes in fecundity-at-weight and quality of eggs, but no information on such changes have been reported.
-Data on size of gonads, liver, soma and other body parts of cod have been collected since the project began (e.g. Wells, MS 1982a, 1982b), but there are no reports of such data being collected for redfish.
+Variation in the energy available per cod may be reflected in change in both fecundity at weight and quality of eggs produced.
+No information on changes in fecundity have been presented.
+Data on size of gonads, liver, soma and other body parts of cod have been collected since the project began (e.g. Wells, MS 1982a, b).
+There are no reports of such data being collected for redfish.